Best young football defensive midfielders

-After a tough first season in Milan, Sandro Tonali seems to be finally growing into his role patrolling the Rossoneri’s midfield.
+After a tough first season in Milan, Sandro Tonali has grown into his role patrolling the Rossoneri’s midfield.
 Tonali arrived at Milan with a big reputation derived from his performances with Brescia, where he guided them from Serie B into Serie A with consistent performances and comparisons to his childhood idol Gennaro Gattuso.

 Like Gattuso, Tonali is an aggressive and defensively active midfielder that does not shirk a challenge and will throw himself into any physical duel without hesitation.
 He is a strong and robust athlete despite not being overly big.
 He is pretty quick too, making him a useful defender of space, as well as someone that can nip into passing lanes to break up play.

-He is a decent passer and a decent ball carrier, he chips in with a goal every now and then, he can deliver a good set piece, and he has his occasional spurt of creativity in the final third, but it is not yet enough to turn him into a force that demands defensive attention.
+He is a decent passer and a decent ball carrier, he chips in with a goal every now and then, he can deliver a good set piece, and he has his occasional spurt of creativity in the final third.
+It is a strong base to work with as he moves into his prime.

 Aurélien Tchouaméni is the hottest property of the young defensive midfielder.
 He’s been excellent over the past year, establishing himself as one of Ligue 1’s best and as a strong newcomer in the French fold.
 Declan Rice is another, althought his role has evolved into more of a box-to-box presence.
 Teun Koopmeiners has been a standout as well.